spapas/spapas.github.io/content/react-redux-tutorial.rst

     )

 The ``Table``
-is a functional component that uses the props we mentioned before when talking about ``BookPanel``.
+uses the props we mentioned before when talking about ``BookPanel``.
 When it is rendered, the headers of the table are constructed by applying a map method on the items of the ``cols`` attribute.
 Remember that map will apply a function to all items of a list and return a new list with the results.
+So this will create a list of correctly formatted ``<th>`` elements.

 In our case, the mapper
 checks if each column has a ``sorting`` attribute and if yes it